Delivering a successful event

 What will you do?

 What is the subject, the theme and the format of your event?
 What type of event would interest your target audience?
-Look around for ideas and inspiration:
+Look around for ideas and inspiration such as:

 Visit and check the venue well in advance: is it large enough?
 Is it easy to reach, near public transport, with parking facilities?
 Is it easy for visitors to move around?
 Where are the toilets and emergency exits?
 Does the audio-visual equipment work?
 Are there any council restrictions on the provision of food?
 Etc.